rfo909/RForth/README.md

 2025-08-31 Tag lookup
 ---------------------
-Forth code can look up data and functions in ACode.txt by tag, typically &CompileBuf as well as &GetNextWord.
+Forth code can look up data and functions in ACode.txt by tag, typically &CompileBuf as well as &GetNextWord, and with all the assembly instructions available as words, it can call code as well.

-2025-09-03 ELSE, DO and AGAIN?
+2025-09-03 ELSE, BEGIN and AGAIN?
 ------------------------------
 Implemented a compile stack in ACode.txt, and got ELSE up together with IF and THEN modified to use the stack.
-Also implemented the loop construct DO ... (bool) AGAIN?
+Also implemented the loop construct BEGIN ... (bool) AGAIN?

 Nested loops works fine, as do nested conditionals.